 - Motivate the team

 The project sponsor should also constantly be monitoring the progress at a high level to ensure the project is still on track to deliver something of value and move the business closer to achieving its strategic goals.

 In your organization: Consider putting those senior managers who sponsor projects through a program of sponsor training.
 Make sure they understand how to interpret project data.
 Give them the tools they need to unblock problems for their project teams.

-These five practices will help you deliver strategic change successful in your organization.
+These five practices will help you deliver strategic change successfully in your organization.
 Have you tried out these tips?
 Let us know how they helped you in the comments below.

 About the author